Music. Friendships. Good times.

 We’re super excited and think it will really fit the vibe.

 Exactly.
-People can drop by, browse, play some records, grab a coffee or beer and just enjoy music, friends, and good times.
+People can drop by, browse, play some records, grab a coffee or beer and just enjoy themselves.

 And let's hope that happens soon!
 Well, thanks for the chat, Russell.